BYFarag/Seattle-Weather/README.md

 The file name in the Github repo that performs the data analysis is called = Bayan Farag DATA 3320 Seattle St Louis Analysis Template.ipynb

+The document that communicates the final results & findings is called RainResults.Pdf

 Authors:
 Bayan Farag & Dr. Brian Fischer.
 Bayan is an undergrad student at Seattle University studying Computer Science and a Minor in Data Science.
 Dr. Fischer is a professor at Seattle University He has a B.A. in Mathematics from Illinois Wesleyan University and a D.Sc. in Systems Science & Mathematics from Washington University in St. Louis.